whatisnuclear/website/coolants.md

 <div class="alert alert-success" markdown="1"><span class="badge bg-success">TIP</span>

 Many people mistakenly conflate molten salt and liquid sodium, probably because foods that are low in salt are for labeled "low sodium" instead of "low salt".
 Liquid sodium is a shiny flowing metal that conducts electricity, like what the T-1000 is made of in Terminator 2.
-Molten salt is what you get if you heat up table salt in an oven.
+Molten salt is what you get if you heat up table salt in a super high-temperature oven.
 It's melted salt.
 There is only one liquid sodium (elemental sodium) but there are thousands of salts that can be heated up and melted.
 In reactors, various fluoride and chloride salts are most common, but there are plenty more.
 We have a [page on this]({% link sodium-vs-salt.md %}).

 </div>